Spitting cobra: Venom

 The spat toxungen is generally harmless on intact mammalian skin (although contact can result in delayed blistering of the area), but can cause permanent blindness if introduced to the eye; if left untreated it may cause chemosis and corneal swelling.

 The toxungen sprays out in distinctive geometric patterns when muscles squeeze the glands to squirt it out through forward-facing holes near the tips of the fangs.
 Individuals of some species of spitting cobras make hissing exhalations/lunging movements of their heads when "spitting", and such actions may assist in propelling the venom, but research does not support the hypothesis that they play any major functional part except possibly enhancing the threatening effect of the behavior.
 When cornered, some species "spit" their toxungen as far as 2 m.
-While spitting is typically their primary form of defense, all spitting cobras also can deliver their toxin as a venom by biting.
+While spitting is typically their primary form of defense, all spitting cobras can also deliver their toxin as a venom by biting.

 Most spitting cobras' venom/toxungen is significantly cytotoxic, apart from the neurotoxic and cardiotoxic effects typical of other cobra species.
 The ability to spit likely evolved in cobras three times independently through convergent evolution.
 In each of these three events, the venom convergently evolved to be more effective at creating pain in mammals to serve as a better deterrent, with each of the three evolutions roughly correlating with the evolution and/or arrival of early hominins.

+Benefits

+The spitting cobra predominantly uses its venom for defensive purposes.
+It has evolved the ability to spit in order to minimize the risk of contact during an altercation.
+Even though venomous snakes are very dangerous, they often times are not left injury free after a battle with a predator or larger animal.
+Being able to spit a toxin from afar dramatically decreases the chances of a spitting cobra getting injured in a squabble.

+The spitting cobra also has the ability to inject venom through a bite.
+In fact, a spitting cobra ejects more venom during a bite than spitting venom.
+Even though the spitting cobra has the ability to spray venom at potential threats, spitting is not the way they kill their prey.
+Just like most snakes in the Elapid clade, spitting cobras inject their venom through a bite in order to kill their prey.
+Spitting was evolved as a defense mechanism to deter predators; even if a Spitting cobra blinds a threat, that is not enough to kill the attacker and therefore spitting cobras can also inject venom directly.